GandhiCloud/developers-guide/Openshift/General/001-PostgreSQL-installation/readme.md

 ## Root cause

-No default Storage class exists and not able to bind any storage classs.
+No default Storage class exists and not able to bind any storage class.

 ## Solution